 When considering any of these options, it’s important to note that you should always try and opt for the versions of these products tailored for students when available as they often have more flexible terms and will factor in your student status (particularly your ability to repay any debt while studying and after graduation).
 You should review all your options before making a financial commitment to any bank, company or institution (always read the small print and make sure you understand it).

 It’s a good idea to consider a student bank account when you start at university.
 Bank overdrafts are often included as a ‘perk’ on many of these accounts with some banks offering students an overdraft of between £1000 and £3000 interest free over the course of their degree.
 This is definitely a quick fix when you need some extra cash, but should not be considered a long-term solution or disposable income to get you through every year of your study as it can quickly build up, incurring significant fees when you graduate.

 Also be sure to read the terms and conditions of the agreement and make sure you understand the repayment expectations on your overdraft (and make sure to avoid going over your outlined overdraft as you can incur fees there as well!).

 Many banks also offer student credit cards with average interest rates between 18% and 20% ².
 These are better options than non-student credit cards (with interest rates between 20% and 35% ³), but can still add up quickly.
+If you are an international student some companies do develop specific credit products like non-student credit cards based on international credit history which can also help reducing interest rates.
 Again this is a significant financial commitment to make as a student, so making sure you understand the repayment expectations and how the interest accrues is really important.

 In addition, as a student, it’s really important to build up a good credit history by meeting your repayment obligations on your chosen form of finance.
 Making sure you understand all the ways to keep a healthy credit rating while you study is a great way to avoid many of the common mistakes that students make around credit.